 Instructions

-- Before starting, pop popcorn kernels using an air popper or on the stove with oil.
+- Before starting, pop popcorn kernels using an air popper or on the stove with oil, or in an oil popcorn maker like stir crazy.
+You can even use microwave popcorn.

 - Add sweetened condensed milk and stir.